What Happens When You Pass Away Without A Will In Florida?

 Distributing the decedent’s assets under Florida’s intestate laws, as discussed above, is subject to certain home ownership exceptions.
 It also exempts certain personal property, and a statutory allowance to your surviving spouse and any of your children whom you support during your lifetime.
 Assets subject to these exemptions will pass in a manner different from the ones described in the intestate laws.

-If you die without a will and have no close or distant surviving relatives, then there is a chance that the state might take over your property.
 When this happens, the property will escheat into the state ownership.
-There are very remote chances of this occurring because, the Florida probate laws make sure that your property passes on to any of your remote or distant relatives that may be surviving.
+There are very remote chances of this occurring because the Florida probate laws make sure that your property passes on to any of your remote or distant relatives who may be surviving.

 The following two tabs change content below.